-Since the ‘30s, Angelo Meroni, grandfather of the current President featuring the same first name, began the family business by opening a shop at the city centre of Arosio, specialised in the production of classic furniture.
+Angelo Meroni, grandfather of the current President, begins the family business by opening a shop in Arosio, specialising in the production of classic furniture.

-From family business to enterprise: La Sorgente del Mobile was born, brand that marked the history of Italian design.
+From family business to enterprise: La Sorgente del Mobile is born, a brand that marks the history of Italian design.

-Tito Agnoli – one of the top designers and key figure in the Italian design between the late ‘50s and ‘70s - conceives Lo Scaffale, the first Italian mass produced load-bearing side-panel system in various finishes: a solution that obtained great success thanks to its outstanding ability to adapt to different needs and styles.
+Tito Agnoli – one of the top designers and a key figure in Italian design between the late ‘50s and ‘70s - conceives Lo Scaffale, the first Italian mass-produced load-bearing sidepanel system in various finishes, a solution that has great success thanks to its outstanding ability to adapt to different needs and styles.

-The “Made-to-measure Wardrobe" is conceived, a modular custom-made closet solution: another key step in asserting Lema on the market.
-A system that will be totally renewed in 1997, and is still under constant evolution, to fulfil and anticipate needs of private and contract customers.
+The “Made-to-measure Wardrobe" is conceived, a modular custom-made closet solution, another key step in establishing LEMA in the market.
+The system goes on to be totally renewed in 1997, and is still under constant evolution, fulfilling and anticipating the needs of private and contract customers.

 The plant in Giussano designed by architect Angelo Mangiarotti becomes operational.
 Internal Office Concept is introduced to offer a complete and assorted collection intended to furnish modern offices.